 Where is Kangaroo Island?

-My 2nd Workaway experience was on Kangaroo Island, a remote island in South Australia that even few Australians know anything about.
+My 2nd Workaway experience was on Kangaroo Island, a remote island in South Australia that few Australians could locate and even fewer have visited.
 Because of its geographical isolation and expensive ferry, this island with a wild past remains elusive even today.

 In 1802, 20 years after the penal colony was in full swing up in Sydney, Matthew Flinders and his crew on the HMS Investigator discovered a large, unoccupied island while circumnavigating Australia.
 (Having separated from the mainland some 10,000 years before, aboriginals considered it the land of the spirits and kept their distance.)
 It’s said that the hungry men on his boat were delighted at the ease of killing scores of kangaroo (which had obviously never seen humans before), and thus, the name of the island was born.

 The island itself is about an hour boat ride off the mainland (through an 8.5-mile turbulent straight) and, in total, 3 hours from what is now Adelaide, South Australia.
 At nearly 1700 square miles, it’s the 3rd largest island in Australia after Tasmania and Melville Island (about half the land mass of Crete and with the same width).
 It was and still is a fairly lawless land, initially settled by seal and whale hunters infamous for kidnapping aboriginal women from Tasmania.
 (A few of these women, legend has it, escaped by making the swim to the mainland.)
 Authorities hauled off the original settlers in handcuffs, back in 1826, and resettled it as Australia’s first free colony in 1836.